 As the business grew, my direction and mindset needed to change regarding cloud solutions.
 We needed to be able to scale rapidly, collaborate efficiently and have access anywhere at any time.
 We finally chose to migrate to Microsoft 365 from an on-prem Exchange environment.
 I was initially blinded to its benefits because of my security fears and wanted to retain total control like I could with our on-premise servers.

 Yes, we still needed to protect sensitive data, but the cloud allowed us to quickly expand our resources at a much lower cost than what we could implement in our on-premise infrastructure.
-Most importantly, it allowed me to sleep better at night knowing if disaster hit, we’d still be functional for our clients.
+Most importantly, it allowed me to sleep better at night knowing if a disaster hit, we’d still be functional for our clients.
 I learned to keep my feet on the ground and love the cloud.

 QUESTIONS ABOUT THE CLOUD?